 These are the usual body types where women will have that extra bit of curves on their body, such as a full bust, full hips and be slightly more filled out in the middle than that of either the apple or the pear.
 This is the body type for full, rounded curvy women.

 A structured bodice here will always give the illusion of sleekness and control for anyone worried about their midriffs.
 Similarly, an A-line dress will add balance to those with a wider frame.
 A halter neck or scoop neckline will add definition and shape to your shoulders whilst flattering and enhancing the bust, and also pulling in the upper half of the bodice to define the waist.

 Don’t be tempted to hide your shape on your day or be afraid to show off what you have.
+Don't be afraid to go outside of your comfort zone and give form fitted a shot!
 Try going for something that will both flatter your shape and at the same time have you feeling relaxed and secure.
-We just love plenty of shoulder details and dramatic waists when it comes to women with curves, and don't be afraid to go for a column sheath silhouette as long as it has plenty of detail up top.
-Remember, anything you feel great in will make you look even better on the outside, so focus on finding the perfect dress that will keep a smile on your face all day long.
-If you're looking for inspiration for your dream dress, make sure you check out our dress gallery.
+We just love plenty of shoulder details and dramatic waists when it comes to women with curves, you have a bounty of curves to show off so take advantage!
+It can be easy to pick the most covering garment you can find for the sole sake of not feeling selfconcious but remember, this is your wedding day, you're one of the most important people in the room and you deserve to feel effervescent in whatever you wear.
+Anything you feel great in will make you look even better on the outside, so focus on finding the perfect dress that will keep a smile on your face all day long.